vmware/vic-product/docs/user_doc/vic_vsphere_admin/reconfigure_appliance.md

 **Result**

 When the appliance powers on, the new settings are automatically applied.
+If you resized one or more of the hard disks, the appliance automatically handles the partitioning of the disks during the boot process.